 Sustainability and climate action are at the heart of Barnard’s core vision and values.
-As an academic institution, Barnard must ensure that it's graduates are equipped to meet the challenges of climate change.
-The College is taking climate action along three lines:
+As an academic institution, Barnard has a unique opportunity and special responsibility to pilot innovative programs and set audacious goals that can serve as a model for campuses around the country.
+The College also must ensure that it's graduates are equipped to meet the challenges of climate change.

-- Continuing to support and expand the research and teaching of our world class faculty on climate change, the environment, and sustainability
+- supporting and expanding the research and teaching of our world class faculty on climate change, the environment, and sustainability

-- Building on Barnard's strong foundation to create a more sustainable campus and reduce our own carbon emissions.
+- building on Barnard's strong foundation to create a more sustainable campus and reducing carbon emissions

-This year, the College hosted a workshop series in which faculty, staff, and students worked together to create a shared climate action vision statement.
+During the 2017-2018 academic year, the College hosted a workshop series in which faculty, staff, and students worked towards the creation of a shared climate action vision statement.
 The workshops focused on consumption and waste, energy, the local environment, curricula and research, and campus culture.
 Faculty, staff, and students tackled tough questions about the choices community members make individually and collectively on campus and about social and political engagement outside Barnard’s campus.

 At the conclusion of this process, the Sustainable Practices Committee presented a draft vision statement with comprehensive proposals for operations, campus culture, and academics—examples include eliminating disposable plates and forks and making climate action a formal part of the curriculum.

 Members of the community can provide feedback to the climate action vision statement.
 In the fall of 2018, the Committee will ratify the finalized plan.

 Barnard has a long history of addressing issues of consumption and waste on campus and is currently enhancing efforts to continue to engage the entire community.
 This year, the College is enhancing waste collection and recycling on campus by regularizing bin locations and signage, introducing single stream recycling, piloting organics (food scraps) collection, and increasing education and awareness in our community of proper waste sorting.